ufs-community/uwtools/docs/sections/user_guide/yaml/files.rst

        ├── banana
        └── bear

-Behavior is similar when linking.
+The behavior when linking is similar.

 Note that the destination-path key is treated as a template, with the rightmost component (``<afile>`` and ``<bfile>`` above) discarded and replaced with actual filenames.
 Since YAML Mapping / Python ``dict`` keys must be unique, this supports the case where the same directory is the target of multiple copies, e.g.